Sushmita-23/Hacktoberfest/README.md

 # Vocabulary Builder :book:

-An exhaustive collection of words as json files for easy access.
+An exhaustive collection of words as JSON files for easy access.

 ## How to contribute